Arzoth/git-story/git-story.md

 Numbers : [1,2,2,3,4,2,2,2,]

-In 2005, the relationship between the community that developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
+In 2005, the relationship between the community  developed the Linux kernel and the commercial company that developed BitKeeper broke down, and the tool’s free-of-charge status was revoked.
 This prompted the Linux development community (and in particular Linus Torvalds, the creator of Linux) to develop their own tool based on some of the lessons they learned while using BitKeeper.
 Some of the goals of the new system were as follows:

 Speed
 simple design desgin  design